MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/product-engineering/engineering-versions-product-category.md

 Set up engineering product categories in the engineering product hierarchy to ensure engineering products will behave as required.
 Each engineering product category establishes the (default) behavior of the engineering products that are created based on that category.
 Once you've create an engineering product, you can't change its engineering product category; you are also prevented from changing any of the following:

 - Engineering company
-- Product type <!-- KFM: Same as engineering product category? -->
+- Product type <!-- KFM: Same as engineering product category?
+BNG no, product type is if it an item or a service -->
 - Product subtype
 - Product dimension group
 - Configuration technology